 By using this combination of Touch ID and passcodes, plus the Apple ID, your kids can unlock the iPad and open installed apps, but will not be able to install new apps or purchase anything, or make changes to key settings.

 The iPad also has a built in parental control system which allows you to disable many apps and features.

 To manage this go to Settings > General > Restrictions.

-Click “Enable Restrictions” and you’ll be prompted to create a passcode - this is different from the device passcode.
+Click “Enable Restrictions” and you’ll be prompted to create a passcode - which is different from the device passcode.
 Note that if you forget this the only way to get back into the restriction settings is to completely reset the iPad.

 With restrictions enabled you can prevent kids from accessing many of the iPad’s functions including the camera, App Store, iTunes, location settings, contacts, calendars, Twitter and Facebook.
 It can also be used to enforce age restrictions on films, TV shows, apps, books and web sites, and block explicit audio.

 Keep in mind though that if you use Restrictions to switch off these features they will remain inaccessible until toggled back on.
 This means that if app installations are disabled the App Store icon will disappear and cannot be accessed without going back into Restrictions.
 It could get annoying if you're constantly being asked to unlock it, so it may be better to rely on password protection for app purchases and installations.

 If you’re concerned about children viewing unsuitable web pages, the Websites section of Restrictions offers further control over web browser access.
 You can block most sites by using the “Specific Websites Only” option.
 For a less strict approach click “Limit Adult Content”; not only will this block pornography, you also have the choice of blocking or allowing specific sites.
 And don't forget that your broadband provider may offer adult web filters which can block sites on any device with very little configuration required.